datagouv/datagouv_client/README.md

 print(dataset.title)
 print(dataset.description)
 print(dataset.created_at)
-dataset.organization  # this is an instance of Organization print(dataset)  # this displays all the attributes of the dataset as a dict
+print(dataset.organization)  # this is an instance of Organization print(dataset)  # this displays all the attributes of the dataset as a dict

 # and of course its resources, which are all Resource instances